versionize/versionize/README.md

-  --silent                             Suppress output to console --skip-commit                        Don't commit changes to the git repository --skip-tag                           Don't tag the release commit --skip-changelog                     Don't update the changelog -i|--ignore-insignificant-commits    Don't bump the version if no significant commits (fix, feat or BREAKING)
+  --silent                             Suppress output to console --skip-commit                        Don't commit changes to the git repository --skip-tag                           Don't tag the release commit --omit-tag-version-prefix            Omit the 'v' prefix in git tags --skip-changelog                     Don't update the changelog -i|--ignore-insignificant-commits    Don't bump the version if no significant commits (fix, feat or BREAKING)
                                        are found